 Make sure that your wool has been treated to make it colorfast especially if you have a light colored background for your embroidery.
 There are ways to help this problem using vinegar soaks, or you can get a small bottle of Dharma dye fixative from this site.
 This is especially important for the ‘five fold’ scapular design.

 One other nice touch is to add the medals.
-I’ve found a really terrific antique bronze miraculous medal and crucifix at this Etsy shop.
-She has recently added the Saint Benedict medal too.
-Perfect! (and if you really want to destroy your schedule for the rest of the day take a look at what shows up when you search for ‘bronze rosary parts’ in Etsy.)
+I’ve found really terrific small miraculous medals, crucifixes and St. Benedict medals on Etsy.
+I never did care too much for the cheesy aluminum ones that you typically get with a scapular.
+If you really want to destroy your schedule for the rest of the day take a look at what shows up when you search for ‘bronze rosary parts’ on Etsy.

-For more scapular designs and inspiration see this Pinterest board.
+For more scapular designs and inspiration see our Pinterest board.

-This is a gallery of a set of antique scapulars that I have.
-I think these may have been sent out to as gifts to benefactors by nuns in a convent.
-Check out how they use some crazy versions of the buttonhole stitch to attache the brown felt to the silk embroidery.
-Might want to copy some of these on yours.
+This is a gallery of a set of antique scapulars that I came across a few years ago.
+I think these may have been sent out from a convent as thank you gifts for their benefactors.
+Check out how they use some crazy versions of the buttonhole stitch to attach the brown felt to the silk embroidery.
+You might want to copy some of these on yours.